rubensworks/article-quoted-triples-index/content/evaluation.md

 For instance, a depth value of 1 generates quoted triples in the form of `?person :says << :Violets :haveColor ?color >>`, while a depth value of 3 generated quoted triples in the form of `?person :says << ?person :says << ?person :says << :Violets :haveColor ?color >> >> >>`.

-For our experiments, we range the dataset from 1.000 to 1.000.000, with the depth ranging from 1 to 5.
+For our experiments, we range the dataset from 1.000 to 1.000.000 triples, with the depth ranging from 1 to 5.
 For each combination, we measure the performance of the four indexing approaches in terms of the following metrics: